lai0pei/BlockChain-Data-Integrity-using-SHA256/README.md

 ## After Installing...

-In the window explorer under the project folder, click File> Open Command Line or Open Power Shell (Both as adminstrateor)
+In the window explorer under the project folder, click File> Open Command Line or Open Power Shell (Both as administrator)

 ## Under the project directory, In Command Line or Power Shell

-1. Type : npm install (Necessary packages will be installed aumatically)
+1. Type : npm install (Necessary packages will be installed automatically)
 2. Type : npm start (The system will be running up in the background)

 ## Open the browser